calvinchengx/go-pduckdb/README.md

 ### Windows
 Download the DuckDB CLI from the [official website](https://duckdb.org/docs/installation/) and place the DLL in your system path.

+Note: Windows support relies on an ABI-level workaround for purego's lack of struct-by-value arguments on Windows — see the [Windows workaround](./docs/COMPATIBILITY.md#windows-workaround) section in the compatibility docs.

 ## Library Path Configuration